ExchangeUnion/xud/README.md

 ./xucli --help
 ```

-You can find more information on how to use `xud` in the wiki at [Running xud](https://github.com/ExchangeUnion/xud/wiki/Running-xud) and [Command Line Interface](https://github.com/ExchangeUnion/xud/wiki/Command-Line-Interface).
+You can find more information on how to use `xud` at [docs.exchangeunion.com](https://docs.exchangeunion.com/).

 Note: If you installed `xud` globally via npm, you can run `xud` and `xucli` from anywhere.
 Otherwise you must run them from the `bin` folder.